fourzerosix/anarchy-a/README.md

 cooperation, because two symbols arriving alone and becoming adjacent is the whole argument in 200 milliseconds.

-**Louise Michel (1830--1905)** -- "The Red Virgin of Montmartre."
+**Louise Michel (1830-1905)** - "The Red Virgin of Montmartre."
 Teacher, poet, anarchist, Paris Commune commander, twice convicted, twice kept going.
 Carried the black flag.
 Never stopped.
 Icon.
 Full stop.

-**Crass (1977--1984)** -- The Essex commune punk band who painted the Circle-A red and spray-painted it onto the walls of a generation.
+**Crass (1977-1984)** - The Essex commune punk band who painted the Circle-A red and spray-painted it onto the walls of a generation.
 Brought anarchist theory to kids who otherwise would have just been angry with no framework.
 Made it look cool to be principled.
-Still unavailable for reunion tours because that would contradict everything they stood for.
+Still unavailable for reunion tours.

 ---

 ### "No gods, no masters"

-*Ni Dieu ni Maître* -- no gods, no masters -- has been attached to anarchist philosophy since at least the 1870s.
+*Ni Dieu ni Maître* - no gods, no masters - has been attached to anarchist philosophy since at least the 1870s.
 It appeared as the title of Auguste Blanqui's newspaper in 1880.
 It spread through Kropotkin's *Words of a Rebel* in 1885.
 It appeared in the 1896 Bordeaux anarchist manifesto.
 Margaret Sanger used it as the